orassayag/crawler/INSTRUCTIONS.md

 If you don't want to use the random search key and to use a static search key, you can write the desired search key in this value, and in all the process this will be the search key.

-IS_LINKS_STEP:
+IS_LINKS_METHOD_ACTIVE:
-If true, the step of fetching links within a search engine search by query string will be take place.
+If true, the method of fetching links within a search engine search by query string will be take place.
-This step not include other logic.
+This method not include other logic.
 If it false, it will not do any logic, and en error will be throwen.

-IS_CRAWL_STEP:
+IS_CRAWL_METHOD_ACTIVE:
-If true, and the links step is also true, a full crawl operation will take place, include fetch links from search engine search, and for each link fetched - Preform a crawling action to fetch all the email addresses from each link.
-If this step is mark as false, no crawling email addresses will take place.
+If true, and the links method is also true, a full crawl operation will take place, include fetch links from search engine search, and for each link fetched - Preform a crawling action to fetch all the email addresses from each link.
+If this method is mark as false, no crawling email addresses will take place.

 MAXIMUM_SEARCH_PROCESSES_COUNT:
 This parameter determine the number of process to run in the entire application lifetime.
 If the process